 - If you close the bathroom door while you shower, not only can you draw fun pictures in the mirror when you're done, you'll also be immersing yourself in swirls of serious humidity that are perfect for priming skin for a round of moisturizer.

-To find out more ways you can keep your skin shipshape, slide over to the links on the next page.
+To find out more ways you can keep your skin shipshape, slide over to the links below.